cap-js/attachments/README.md

     cds bind malware-scanner -2 <INSTANCE>:<SERVICE-KEY>
     ```

-By default, except for development profile, malware scanning is enabled.
+By default, malware scanning is enabled for all profiles except development profile.
 You can configure malware scanning by setting:

 ```json
 "attachments": {